 The Laboratory of Agent-Based Social Simulation (LABSS) is a highly interdisciplinary research group working at the intersection among cognitive, social and computational sciences.
 It aims at using innovative tools to unfold the complexity of human social behaviour.

-The LABSS was funded in the 90s within the Institute of Cognitive Sciences and Technologies of the National Research Council of Italy by the cognitive and social scientist Rosaria Conte.
+The LABSS was founded in the 90s within the Institute of Cognitive Sciences and Technologies of the National Research Council of Italy by the cognitive and social scientist Rosaria Conte.

 Since its early days, the laboratory has been characterized by an explorative approach to Agent Based Modeling and Simulation, a new field constantly crossing the disciplinary boundaries.